Choosing a retirement income option

-There are a range of benefits to choosing a retirement pension option with Media Super:
+There are a range of benefits to choosing a SIS account:

 No start-up cost

-We don’t charge a fee to start a Pension.
+Cbus don’t charge fees to start a SIS account.
 Just fill out the application.

-The fees on pension accounts are the same competitive fees that apply to your super account.
+The administration fees on SIS accounts are the same competitive fees that apply to your super account.

-You can choose from our large range of our investment options to suit your needs.
+You can choose from a range of investment options to suit your needs.

 Flexible payment frequency

-You can receive your pension payment monthly, quarterly, half-yearly or annually, to suit your needs.
+You can receive your regular payment monthly, quarterly, half-yearly or annually, to suit your needs.

-Managing your pension account online is easy, it’s simple to use and gives you secure access to your account anytime.
+Managing your SIS account online is easy, it’s simple to use and gives you secure access to your account anytime.